Responding to Unprecedented Workforce Challenges

 ONL has long advocated in support of decreasing regulatory barriers associated with state-based licensing.
 At the onset of the COVID-19 pandemic, many states issued executive or emergency orders to allow interstate nursing practice.
 ONL has continued to lend support and influence to have these orders adopted into legislation.

-• GRADUATE NURSE PRACTICE: Utilizing any and all qualified practitioners was a priority during the pandemic.
+Utilizing any and all qualified practitioners was a priority during the pandemic.
 Prior to the pandemic, organizations in NH and CT had the flexibility to hire newly graduated nurses into nursing roles.
 Executive orders during the pandemic allowed MA and VT to use graduate nurses in similar ways.
-ONL is now working with various stakeholders to determine what the use of Graduate Nurses will be moving forward.
+ONL has been working with various stakeholders to determine what the use of Graduate Nurses will be moving forward.

 Increasing Funding for Nursing Workforce Development